How to call a function in PHP?

 In this example, the function takes two parameters, adds them together, and returns the result.
 The function is called using myFunction(2, 3), which passes the values 2 and 3 to the function as arguments.
 The function then returns the result, which is echoed out using the echo statement.

-by mallory_cormier , 5 months ago
+by mallory_cormier , a year ago

 @lily